ShindeShwetaK/DW_Lab2/README.md

    - 1st load data in staging table DEV.STOCK.STOCK_PRICE_STAGE and then in main table DEV.STOCK.STOCK_PRICE_ANALYSIS

 5. **Advance Calculation**
-   -Perform MACD and RSI calculation on the data.
+   - Perform MACD and RSI calculation on the data.

 6. **Results**
    - Summarized the results of the forecasting model and provided insights based on the analysis.